Perttu84/DevOps-with-Docker-2020/README.md

 The Dockerfile for Java Spring project can be found [here](1.13/Dockerfile).

-The content for the Dockerfile is:
+The contents of the Dockerfile are:
 ```
 FROM openjdk:8